 Nurse Practitioners take the time to listen to your worries and concerns; explain the details of health problems; provide individualized care; work in collaboration with physicians and other healthcare professionals to ensure that everyone receives the best possible healthcare.

 CAN I REQUEST TO SEE ANY OF THE DOCTORS AT KELLER FAMILY MEDICAL CENTER?

 When calling to schedule an appointment, you may request to see any provider.
 Some providers are booked out further and may not have same day openings.

 WHAT CAN I EXPECT DURING MY ANNUAL PHYSICAL EXAM?

-Prior to your first appointment with the nurse, you will need to be fasting.
-That means nothing to eat or drink twelve hours prior to appointment time, except water.
+Prior to your first appointment with the phlebotomist, you will need to be fasting.
+That means nothing to eat or drink twelve hours prior to your appointment time, except water.
 Drink plenty of water which keeps you hydrated and makes the blood draw easier.
 You can also take your daily medications.

 The first appointment is scheduled with the phlebotomist who will draw your blood.

 The second visit will be scheduled about a week later and will be with the provider you choose.
 At this appointment your test results will be reviewed and the physical exam performed.
 All your preventative exams will be reviewed at this time too such as mammograms, colonoscopies, etc.